PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

     });
 ```

-- That callback function runs for each visual element selected
-- The result of the function is then assigned to whatever aspect of the element is being set (in this case the `cy` attribute)
-- The callback function takes two params
-    - the individual `datum` object (from the original `runs` array of objects) attached to that particular visual element
-    - the `index` of that `datum` in the original `runs` array
+If we refresh the browser, this is what we should see:

 ![](https://i.imgur.com/qAcjQyt.png)

+Let's examine what we just wrote.
+The callback function passed as the second parameter to `.attr()` runs on each of the visual elements selected (each of the `circle` elements in this case).
+During each execution of the callback, the return value of that callback function is then assigned to whatever aspect of the current element is being set (in this case the `cy` attribute).

+The callback function takes two params:

+- the individual `datum` object from the `runs` array that was attached to that particular visual element when we called `.data(runs)`
+- the `index` of that `datum` in the `runs` array

+In summary what this does is loop through each `circle` in the SVG.
+For each `circle`, it looks at the "run" object attached to that `circle` and finds its `distance` property.
+It then feeds that data value into `yScale()` which then converts it into its corresponding visual point.
+That visual point is then assigned to that circle's `cy` attribute.
+Since each data object has a different `distance` value, each `circle` is placed differently, vertically.

 ## Create a time scale

-- Let's position the circles horizontally, based on the date that they happened
-- First create a time scale.
-This is like a linear scale, but instead of mapping numeric values to visual points, it maps times to visual points:
+Let's position the circles horizontally, based on the date that their associated run happened.
+First, create a time scale.
+This is like a linear scale, but instead of mapping numeric values to visual points, it maps Dates to visual points.
+Add the following to the bottom of `app.js`:

 ```javascript
 var xScale = d3.scaleTime(); //scaleTime maps date values with numeric visual points